 Our welcome snacks included a basket of fresh fruits, a jar of homemade cookies, a jar of vegetable salad, two bottles of cucumber watermelon and two bottles of coke (for sugar fix).

 There was a deep soaking tub which was definitely one to behold (and one I was thankful for at the end of the day).
-Added bonus was an extraordinarily large towel provided which doubled as a pillow for the head to rest on.
+An added bonus was an extraordinarily large towel provided which doubled as a pillow for the head to rest on.

-Other bathroom amenities included a his and hers sink, a sink-to-ceiling mirror, hair dryer, rainfall shower with hot & cold options, toilet and organic bath amenities.
+Other bathroom amenities included his and her sink, a sink-to-ceiling mirror, hair dryer, rainfall shower with hot & cold options, toilet and organic bath amenities.